Gyeongae of Silla: Biography

 He was the son of King Sindeok by Queen Uiseong, and was the younger brother of King Gyeongmyeong, who preceded him to the throne.

 Gyeongae ascended the Silla throne in the midst of the Later Three Kingdoms period, and thus ruled over only a small portion of what had once been Unified Silla.
 He attempted to make common cause with Taejo of Goryeo, against Later Baekje such as sending troops to jointly fight against them, but this only provoked retaliation from Later Baekje.
 In the end, even that last remnant of Silla was overwhelmed by Later Baekje forces under Kyŏn Hwŏn.

-When Kyŏn Hwŏn's army sacked Gyeongju in 927, they found Gyeongae partying at the Poseokjeong pavilion.
-The king was captured by the army of Later Baekje, but killed himself rather than surrender.
-Kyŏn Hwŏn set Gyeongsun on the throne in his stead, and returned to the west.
+When Kyŏn Hwŏn's army sacked Gyeongju in 927, they found Gyeongae and his queen partying at the Poseokjeong pavilion.
+This was due to the lighting advance of the Later Baekje forces which caught Silla off guard.
+The king was captured by the army of Later Baekje, and Kyŏn forced him to commit suicde, raped Gyeongae's primary consort, and permitted his underlings to sexually assault the Sillan royal concubines.
+Kyŏn Hwŏn tried to break the Koryo-Sillan alliance by setting Gyeongsun on the throne, and returned to the west.

 King Gyeongae was buried on Namsan.
 His tomb is called "Haemongnyeong."